 Note: 1.
-These parameters are characterized only.
+The parameter is characterized only.

 INITIAL DELIVERY STATE

 The device is delivered with the memory array erased: all bits are set to 1 (each byte contains FFh).
 The Status Register contains 00h (all Status Register bits are 0).